Late retirement

 If you are retired due to ill-health, redundancy or business efficiency or take flexible retirement, you won’t be able to defer taking your pension benefits when you leave.

-If you leave your employment and your LGPS pension becomes deferred, unless you left before 1 April 1998, you will be able to choose to leave it deferred until age 75.
+If you leave your employment and your LGPS pension becomes deferred, you will be able to choose to leave it deferred until age 75, unless you left before 1 April 1998.

 Late retirement increases on annual pension